-Bootstrap Confidence Intervals for Sharp Regression Discontinuity Designs, joint with Otávio Bartalotti and Yang He.
+Bootstrap Confidence Intervals for Sharp Regression Discontinuity Designs, with Otávio Bartalotti and Yang He.
 Forthcoming in Advances in Econometrics, 38:421–453, October 2016.
-Link, published version, and source code repository
+Link, published version, and source code repository.

 Research Needs and Challenges in the FEW System: Coupling Economic Models with Agronomic, Hydrologic, and Bioenergy Models for Sustainable Food, Energy, and Water Systems, with Catherine L. Kling, Raymond W. Arritt, David A. Keiser, and 25 others, March 2016.
 CARD Working Paper #563.